microsoft/TemplateStudio/docs/WinUI/readme.md

 ### Design patterns

-**App Design patterns** define the coding pattern that will be used across the project, tying your UI and code together. *Windows Template Studio* currently supports the following common patterns:
+**App Design patterns** define the coding pattern that will be used across the project, tying your UI and code together. *Template Studio* currently supports the following common patterns:

 | Design pattern| Description |
 |--------------:|:------------|